Beldon, Western Australia: Etymology

 There are two possible origins for naming the suburb Beldon.
 The first possible origin is that it is named after A.W.
 Beldon who was an early landowner and surveyor of the Wanneroo area, active around 1838.
 The second possibility is that it is named after Arthur and Florence Beldon who ran Wanneroo School from 1945 until 1965.

 History

 Prior to white settlement in Western Australia, the land was inhabited by the Nyoongar aboriginal people for 40,000 years and who had crisscrossed the area from inland to the coast during various times of the year.

 When the suburb was proposed in 1974, Albert Grove was suggested as a name after one of the co-developers Jennings Industries which was owned by Sir Albert V Jennings.
-But this name was objected to as there was another suburb called Albert Cove, so another suggestion was put forward.
+But an objection was raised that the name would be confused with the suburb of Alfred Cove, so another suggestion was put forward.
 Beldon's name was approved on 25 August 1975.
 House and land packages were first advertised in 1977 with the area known until 1979 as Mullaloo-Beldon or Ocean Reef-Beldon.
 The first show-houses were built along Craigie Drive and the area was marketed to young families, couples and migrants.